How to Clean and Remove Dog Urine Odor from a Mattress

-If you don't have hydrogen peroxide on hand you could substitute it with a spray laundry stain remover.
-Check the bottle.
+If you don't have hydrogen peroxide on hand you can substitute it with a spray laundry stain remover.
+Check the laundry spray cleaner bottle.
 If it says 'Oxy' anywhere on the label then it probably contains hydrogen peroxide.
 Preen, Sard, OxiClean etc.

 To deter your dog from urinating on the bed purchase a plastic tarp and drape it over the bed.
 Your dog will not like the feel of it and hopefully it will discourage it from peeing on the bed.
 If it doesn't discourage then at least it saves your bed linen and mattress from dog urine.

 Below are a sample of a few of the testimonials

 My bed is very soft foam mattress on adjustable queen frame.